 Summary : A Botswana safari offers an experience of Africa as it used to be.
 Far from tourist crowds, find the wonders that drew adventurers to the continent decades ago.
 Vast herds of elephants still roam the acacia-studded savanna.
 Antelope, giraffe and buffalo thrive in the wetlands of the Okavango Delta and at watering holes that sustain life on the dry plains.
 Lions laze beneath mopane trees, an icon of genuine wilderness that's vanishing all too quickly in the contemporary world.
-Classic tented safari camps offer luxuries reminiscent of a nostalgic era in the African bush.
+Intimate tented safari camps offer luxuries reminiscent of a nostalgic era in the African bush.
 You'll find it all here still, in secluded Botswana.
-A very important feature of this African safari is the limited group size, as a guided tour is best experienced with a small group of travelers.

 Activities : Birding, Culture, Hiking